eterniter06/volnoti/README.md

 To show a notification for brightness level 50%, run:

     $ volnoti-show -b 50

+To show a notification for a custom activity, you can pass the absolute path to the icon with:

+    $ volnoti-show -p /home/chad/svgs/gaming.svg

+This option can also take an integer for the progressbar value.
+(Default value for the progressbar is 0):

+    $ volnoti-show -p /home/chad/svgs/play.svg 73

 The best way to do this is to create simple script and attach it to the hot-keys on your keyboard.
 But this depends on your window manager